11: A Warmer World- Temperature Effects On Chemical Reactions

 - Processes such as enzyme production can be modified to adapt to varying body temperatures.

-- Endotherms regulate their internal body temperature independently of fluctuating external temperatures, while ectotherms rely on the external environment to do so.
+- Endotherms regulate their internal body temperature independently of external temperature fluctuations, while ectotherms rely on the external environment to do so.

-- Homeotherms maintain their body temperature within a narrow range, while poikilotherms can tolerate a wide variation in internal body temperature, usually because of environmental variation.
+- Homeotherms maintain their body temperature within a narrow range, while poikilotherms can tolerate wide variations in internal body temperature, usually due to environmental conditions.

 - Heat can be exchanged between the environment and animals via radiation, evaporation, convection, or conduction.